 Okinawa: Growing up in a Blue Zone

 I was born and raised on a small island, where I biked to school each day under blue skies and oceans, deep green mountains, and enjoyed nutritious, mineral rich foods.
 I played outside until dusk every day, which game me sunspots on my face, sun wrinkles, grounded feet, and good range of motion-all symbols of a healthy, active childhood.
 I enjoyed short distance running and volleyball, but I learned to paint, play piano, and use the abacus as well.
 Until I graduated high school, I lived on this beautiful island called Ishigaki in Okinawa, Japan.

 After graduating high school and leaving my birthplace for the bigger city of Naha, Okinawa, I earned an associate's degree, completed service in the Japanese Maritime Self-Defense Force, and got married.
-In 2001, moved to the US with my husband and two kids.
+In 2001, moved to the US with my family.
 I was very excited to live in the U.S., but it was not an easy adjustment to work here.

 This was far from the island lifestyle I was used to.
 I missed the social connections I had developed outside of my family, and it was difficult to find community with my language barrier.
 I was looking to learn a new hands-on skill, and it came to me during a TV commercial: I wanted to learn massage therapy.
 I waited until my youngest child started grade school and began school myself.
 I joined study groups, had tutors, and started to make connections and find community in massage.
 I remained determined even when homework took me half a day to finish because English was my second language.
 I bring this determination to my work each day in order to help my clients.